 You may have gone out and purchased a new bike or picked up a new set of rollerskates.
 Someone you know may have invested their time into a new hobby or skill.

-It can be the simpler pleasures of like, such as sleeping an extra hour or sipping on your favorite cocktail.
+It can be the simpler pleasures of life, such as sleeping an extra hour or sipping on your favorite cocktail.
 It can also be bumping up your kitchen game by incorporating a candied lemon peel into a recipe.
+If you’re interested in making your own, follow a candied lemon peel recipe that emphasizes using organic lemons to avoid pesticides since the skin is consumed.

 Make sure you keep reading to discover 5 ways to use this candied citrus.